 The system remembers your computer(s) by assigning a unique identifier (a standard secure cookie) to each computer you use to access PenFed Online.
 The cookie is used to store the identification only.
 No personal or private data is stored in any way.

 How is this more secure?

 The PenFed Online logon process protects you from accidentally revealing your user name and password to a fake site.
 In addition, if someone does get your user name and password, they still cannot access your account because the computer they are using is not one of your registered computers.
 The system will then challenge the hacker to answer one of your secret questions, which they will not know, and they will be turned away.

 What are challenge questions?
 Why do I need to set them up?

 Challenge questions allow you to log in to PenFed Online from a new computer.
 When we detect that you are logging in from a new computer, you are asked a challenge question before allowing you access.
 Because you are the only one who knows the answer, we know it is really you.
 If someone has stolen your username and password, they cannot log in because they do not know the answers to these questions.

 Why am I being asked a challenge question when I try to access PenFed Online?

 There are several reasons why you might be challenged.
 These challenge questions are meant to keep phishers and hackers out because only YOU know the answer to these questions.
 Some reasons you might be challenged: you are logging in from a different computer, you are using a different browser, or you cleared all the cookies on your computer.
-If you are challenged, answer the question with the correct answer, and you will then be shown your personal security image and phrase.
+If you are challenged, answer the question with the correct answer.

 After you answer the question, you will be asked whether we should remember this computer for future log-ins.
 If you are using a personal computer, you can answer "yes".
 If you are using a public computer, you should answer "no".